 Birds do it, bees do it, even educated fleas do it.
 This is the first line from a 1928 Cole Porter song.
-And yes banks want it, creditors, want it, even equity investors want it; it’s the business plan.
-And in the opinion of the author of this article, for most start up businesses and small established businesses, it’s a complete waste of time, effort and energy.
+And yes banks want it, creditors, want it, even equity investors want it.
+It’s a business plan.
+And in the opinion of the author of this article, for most start-up businesses and small established businesses, it’s a complete waste of time, effort and energy.
 I know that this is a controversial statement, but here is my thinking.

 The formal business plan requires that you project out over a number of years the prospective financial results of the business you are starting or buying.
 This may be an interesting academic exercise, but in the “real world,” it is almost always a waste of time.
 And yet banks, the SBA, and equity investors almost always demand it.
 Long term projections for a small business are almost always a waste of time since there are too many unknown variables; getting or losing a big customer, the general economy, changes in laws and regulations, or changes in the competitive environment will almost always make the forecast useless.

 What most small businesses need is more business.
 They need a larger and more profitable customer base.
 They do not need a 60-page document entitled The Business Plan.